laravel/docs/queues.md

 php artisan queue:monitor redis:default,redis:deployments --max=100
 ```

 Scheduling this command alone is not enough to trigger a notification alerting you of the queue's overwhelmed status.
 When the command encounters a queue that has a job count exceeding your threshold, an `Illuminate\Queue\Events\QueueBusy` event will be dispatched.
-You may listen for this event within your application's `EventServiceProvider` in order to send a notification to you or your development team:
+You may listen for this event within your application's `AppServiceProvider` in order to send a notification to you or your development team:

 ```php
 use App\Notifications\QueueHasLongWaitTime;